gutelfuldead/zynq_ip_repo/README.md

 zynq_ip_repo
 ============

 This repository contains multiple IP Cores designed for the Zynq7000 series SoC.
 Some include Xilinx primitives and AXI interfaces.
+All IP contain `./tb` subfolder with test bench files.
+Any IP with an AXI4-Lite interface to the processor contains sufficient software drivers and doxy comments for usage.

 axi_bram_fifo_controller_1.0
 ----------------------------